Case Interview Examples: 100+ Free Practice Cases (2026)

 Step 2: Practice 3 to 5 Cases by Yourself

 Start by working through 3 to 5 cases on your own.
 Read the case prompt, pause the video or cover the answer, and talk through your approach out loud.
-Do not look at the solution until you have finished your answer.
+Learning to practice case interviews by yourself builds foundational skills like framework creation and mental math faster than waiting for partner availability.

 When practicing solo, follow these guidelines to get the most out of each case:

-- Talk through everything out loud: This helps you develop the habit of explaining your thinking clearly and reveals gaps in your logic that you would miss if you only worked silently.
+• Talk through everything out loud: this builds the habit of explaining your thinking clearly and reveals gaps in your logic that silent work would hide

-- Occasionally record yourself on your phone: Watching yourself back reveals habits like speaking too fast, using filler words, or not making eye contact with your notes.
+• Occasionally record yourself on your phone: watching yourself back reveals habits like speaking too fast, using filler words, or staring at your notes

 Step 3: Practice 5 to 10 Cases with a Partner